Robert Greenhill-Russell

 Sir Robert Greenhill-Russell, 1st Baronet (1763 – 12 December 1836), born Robert Greenhill, was a British politician.

 He was born in 1763 to the Rev. John Russell Greenhill and Elizabeth Noble.
-He was the grandson of Elizabeth Russell, who belonged to the Russell of Chequers Court family and were descended from Oliver Cromwell.
+He was the grandson of Elizabeth Russell, who belonged to the Russell of Chequers Court family descended from Oliver Cromwell.
+He changed his last name to Greenhill-Russell upon inheriting Chequers from his father in 1815.

-Robert changed his last name to Greenhill-Russell upon inheriting Chequers from his father in 1815.
-He was granted the title Baronet Greenhill-Russell of Chequers Court.
+Between 1806 and 1832 he served as Member of Parliament for Thirsk.
+He was granted the title Baronet Greenhill-Russell of Chequers Court on 15 September 1831.

-He served as Member of Parliament for Thirsk between 1806 and 1832.

-Robert died in 1836 and the Greenhill-Russell Baronetcy became extinct, although Chequers passed into the hands of his kinsman Sir Robert Frankland-Russell, 7th Baronet.
+Greenhill-Russell died in 1836 and the baronetcy became extinct.
+Chequers passed into the hands of his kinsman Sir Robert Frankland-Russell, 7th Baronet.
 He was buried at Ellesborough, Bucks.